TOAST-DOCS/Storage-Block-Storage/zh/overview.md

 ## Storage > Block Storage > Overview

-Block Storage is a virtual disk that can be attached in addition to the default disk of the instance.
+Additional block storage is available in addition to an instance's root block storage.

 - Deleting an attached instance does not affect the block storage.
 - Block storage cannot be attached to multiple instances at the same time.